Earth-SWU/server/README.md

 - RESTful API design and implementation with Spring Boot
 - JWT-based authentication and authorization via Spring Security
 - Database modeling and persistence with Spring Data JPA + MySQL
-- Server deployment and infrastructure setup
+- Server deployment and management on AWS (EC2)